 Unfortunately, I sent the wrong coordinates to Steve.
-On reading my GPS, I saw 40 instead of 41, so he was on his way to Carlisle PA instead of my location.
+On reading my GPS, I saw 40 instead of 41, so he was on his way to Carlisle, PA instead of my location.
 I did mention a couple times that I was just by Rt.80, a bit NE of Lockhaven and pretty much off the Jersey Shore exit.
 But two hours later, Steve called me from Pine Grove and we reconciled the geographical error.
-Two hours later, he made it to the diner, with still some daylight left.
+And two hours after then, he made it to the diner with still some daylight left.

 We made it to the field and the Amish family and then some showed up.
 There must have been 15 Amish folks there, to witness the miracle of the glider coming apart and being put into its trailer.
 Steve Beer met Steve the farmer and got along with him really well.
 I was busy getting the glider into the trailer before the sun went down.
 When we were done, I finally appreciated the beautiful landscape, with the moon rising to the SE, with Mars and Venus beautifully lit up in the clear and serene summer sky.
 This little enclave in the middle of nowhere in Pennsylvania is truly its own little universe.